wei2912/notes/README.md

 # Books

-* `algebra` (Solutions only, Chapter 1.1): Abstract Algebra, 3rd edition by David S. Dummit and Richard M. Foote.
+* `algebra` (Solutions only, Chapter 1.1 to 1.2): Abstract Algebra, 3rd edition
+by David S. Dummit and Richard M. Foote.
 * `calculus` (Notes only, Chapter 1 to 13): Calculus, 3rd edition by Michael
 Spivak.
 * `eotoc` (Solutions only, Chapter 2.1): Elements of the Theory of Computation,